 The shaded area represents the displacement of the car over a time period of 4 seconds.
-It can be calculated as: (1/2)46 = 12 meters.
-Therefore the car travels a total of 12 meters in the first four seconds. - (b) Since the speed of the car does not change from the points (x=6) and (x=10), the car is said to be in uniform motion from the 6^{th} to the 10^{th} second. - 9.
+It can be calculated as: $(1/2)^4$ 46 = 12 meters.
+Therefore the car travels a total of 12 meters in the first four seconds. - (b) Since the speed of the car does not change from the points (x=6) and (x=10), the car is said to be in uniform motion from the 6th to the 10th second. - 9.
 State which of the following situations are possible and give an example for each of these: (a) an object with a constant acceleration but with zero velocity (b) an object moving with an acceleration but with uniform speed. (c) an object moving in a certain direction with an acceleration in the perpendicular direction.
 Solution - (a) It is possible; an object thrown up into the air has a constant acceleration due to gravity acting on it.
-However, when it reaches its maximum height, its velocity is zero. - (b) it is impossible; acceleration implies an increase or decrease in speed, and uniform speed implies that the speed does not change over time - (c) It is possible; for an object accelerating in a circular trajectory, the acceleration is perpendicular to the direction followed by the object. - 10.
+However, when it reaches its maximum height, its velocity is zero. - (b) it is possible; acceleration implies an increase or decrease in speed, and uniform speed implies that the speed does not change over time Circular motion is an example of an object moving with acceleration but with uniform speed.
+An object moving in a circular path with uniform speed is still under acceleration because the velocity changes due to continuous changes in the direction of motion. - (c) It is possible; for an object accelerating in a circular trajectory, the acceleration is perpendicular to the direction followed by the object. - 10.
 An artificial satellite is moving in a circular orbit of radius 42250 km.
 Calculate its speed if it takes 24 hours to revolve around the earth.
-Solution Given, radius of the orbit = 42250 km Therefore, circumference of the orbit = $2\pi42250$ km = 265571.42 km Time taken for the orbit = 24 hours Therefore, speed of the satellite = 11065.4 km.h-1 The satellite orbits the Earth at a speed of 11065.4 kilometers per hour.
+Solution Given, the radius of the orbit = 42250 km Therefore, circumference of the orbit = $2\pi42250$ km = 265571.42 km Time is taken for the orbit = 24 hours

+Therefore, speed of the satellite = 11065.4 km.h-1 The satellite orbits the Earth at a speed of 11065.4 kilometers per hour.